PelleLille/hsl-docs/postdelivery.rst

      If the message was delivered (``$errorcode == 250``) this function will raise a runtime error.

-.. function:: GenerateDSN()
+.. function:: Delete()

-  Delete the message from the queue, and generating a DSN (bounce) to the sender.
+  Delete the message from the queue, without generating a DSN (bounce) to the sender.

   :return: doesn't return, script is terminated